The greatest fortunes are made when the cannonballs fall at the harbour, not when the violins play in the ballroom. – Nathaniel Rothschild.

 This repositioning first entails the understanding of the industry and what has really changed, what kind of change it is and to what extent the industry changed.
 The company is then in a better position to make the right choices based on the options the new industry structure now presents.

-No organization can afford to ignore just one of the steps and expect to thrive.
+No organisation can afford to ignore just one of the steps and expect to thrive.

 In the post coronavirus world, survival will depend on responding appropriately to the changes the pandemic presents, thriving will depend on taking advantage of the chaos the pandemic has brought to control the structure of your industry to some extent.

 Chaos is an important strategic tool in changing the competitive structure of an industry because it throws people out of balance and destroys competitive advantage.
-Covid19 is the biggest chaos in recent history and could leave new phone industry champions in its wake.
-Any organization that wants to thrive must prioritize it’s strategy review and reasement.
+COVID-19 is the biggest chaos in recent history and could leave new phone industry champions in its wake.
+Any organisation that wants to thrive must prioritise its strategy review and reassessment.